A Valencian Experience

 A short walk from the mercado will take us to the Escuela de Arroces y Paella Valenciana where you will prepare your own lunch, learning to make the famous Valencian paella.
 Starters, desserts, and drinks will be included.

 The rest of the afternoon is free to revisit or further explore some of the historic sites we saw earlier, shop, or discover other places of interest.
-In the evening, we will meet at the hotel and stroll to the historic city center for a tasting of some of the best Valencian wines.
-After the wine tasting, we will continue to dinner and enjoy an evening of wine and Valencian cuisine.
+In the evening, we will meet at the hotel and stroll to evening dinner at the nearby Mercat Bar, run by a Valencian top chef, for a tapas menu with wine.

 This morning we board our private motorcoach and travel to Utiel-Requena, one of Valencia’s top wine regions, for a winery visits and wine tastings.
 Our guide, Johan de Smedt, is a vinologist/sommelier specializing in Valencian wine.